 If you’re coming to Rome for the first time, then you simply can’t afford to miss the Colosseum and the Roman Forum.
 The first time you glimpse the former’s massive ancient arches rearing into view surrounded by the modern city is quite simply unforgettable.
 The largest amphitheatre ever built, this miracle of Roman engineering remains the most immediately recognisable icon of the ancient world nearly two millennia after its construction.

-Make sure that you’ve been smart and booked your tickets to the Colosseum and Forum well in advance via the official website – you’ll need to decide on the time of your visit to the amphitheatre as your ticket will have a timed entrance but – and this is key – you won’t have to queue up at the site when you get there, saving you precious time.
+Make sure that you’ve been smart and booked your tickets to the Colosseum and Forum well in advance – you’ll need to decide on the time of your visit to the amphitheatre as your ticket will have a timed entrance but – and this is key – you won’t have to queue up at the site when you get there, saving you precious time.

 After you’ve had your fill in the Colosseum, head across the road to the spectacular ruins of the Roman Forum - centre of political life in antiquity.
 Wandering through the incredible temples, courthouses and basilicas offers an amazing window into life in antiquity.
 Included in your ticket is the adjacent Palatine Hill above the Forum – take a quick jaunt up here to admire the imperial palaces that the ancient emperors called home, and enjoy spectacular views over the city from the Renaissance gardens Orti Farnesiani.